Brijeshkrishna/Brijeshkrishna/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play games and coding
-- 😘 favourite language: Python , C ,Rust
+- 😘 favourite language: Python , C , Rust

 <br />